Lincoln (constituency): Current

-The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.
+The 2023 review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged.

 The constituency, as its name suggests, covers the cathedral city of Lincoln in Lincolnshire, and most of its directly adjoining villages.

 History

 Lincoln first sent Members to Parliament in 1265, thirty years before the first all-over coverage of cities and qualifying towns was introduced in the Model Parliament, and has done so ever since, although no records exist from before the end of the 13th century.
 The early elections were held at the Guildhall and the burgesses elected were usually officials of the borough.

 The representation, originally two Members ("burgesses"), was reduced to one Member in 1885.

 The seat was represented for five years by former Cabinet minister Margaret Jackson, later Margaret Beckett.
 Lincoln became the oldest constituency in the country in 2010 when the City of York constituency was divided.